jacobdbt2100/dbt_Core-with-Git-and-GitHub/README.md

     database: analytics_db  # Optional: the database where the table lives; otherwise, dbt points to the default database
     schema: raw            # Schema in the database
     tables:
-      - name: orders       # The name you'll refer to in dbt; dbt points to "Identifier", if provided
+      - name: orders       # The name you'll refer to in dbt
         identifier: orders_2026  # Optional: Actual table name in the database